peppicelli/resume/content/experience/kollmorgen.md

 company = "Kollmorgen"
 project = "**Kollmorgen Automation Suite (KAS)** is composed of a Windows programming environment (IDE) and of servo-drive embedded controllers.
 The target market is industrial assembly line automation.
 The IDE supports all `IEC 61131-3` (PLC) programming languages and is fully integrated with motion programming, hardware setup and configuration, testing and debugging, HMI development, network setup and other development tools.
 The embedded controllers run on `Windows XPe` and `QNX` (a real time POSIX operating system).
 They use `EtherCAT` and `modbus` field buses and they do ensure all the real time constraints for a multi-axis and multi sensors setup." main_achievements = [
-  "I did rewrote the network driver of `QNX` specifically for `EtherCAT`. `EtherCAT` is an industrial bus based on Internet.
-The result: **a 60% average time gain** in sending and receiving Ethernet frames which allowed the whole system to run at a 4Khz frequency.", "The whole development team was looking towards increasing our test code coverage.
+  "I did rewrite the network driver of `QNX` specifically for `EtherCAT`. `EtherCAT` is an industrial bus based on Ethernet.
+It resulted in a **60% average time gain** in sending and receiving Ethernet frames.
+This allowed the whole system to run at a 4Khz frequency.", "The whole development team was looking for ways to increase our test code coverage.
 I introduced a **Model View Controller** way to code new `QT` based features for our programming environment.
 It became the standard.", "I did lead the search and the implementation of a highly efficient web server to run on our embedded system."] responsabilities = [
   "`QT` & `C++` development on the Windows programming environment.",